 Volunteer Registration is now closed.

-In the last two years, with the help of over 1000 volunteers we served on 70 projects at over 20 different locations throughout High Point.
+In the last three years, with the help of over 1000 volunteers we served on 70 projects at over 20 different locations throughout High Point.
 We want to add to this legacy of service, and we hope you’ll be involved.
 To see a highlight of all that we were able to do in the community in the last few years, take a look at the links below.

 For additional photos of the day, check out our Facebook page.